International

 For setting up:

-In recent years, the Chinese government has introduced many reforms regarding the banking and financial industry.
-The trend is to no longer make the minimum capital injection compulsory when registering a company.
-Additionally, there are still specific restrictions and conditions for entering certain industries and sectors, including the operating model.
-We recommend that you question the experts of the law firm or the Crédit Agricole group for the different cases.
+IIn recent years, the Chinese government has introduced many reforms concerning the banking and financial industry.
+The trend is to no longer make the minimum capital injection mandatory when registering a business.
+In addition, there are still specific restrictions and conditions for entering certain industries and sectors, including the business model.
+We recommend that you consult the experts of a law firm or Crédit Agricole Group for the various cases.

 For trading:

-For companies without a local presence wishing to trade with China, in view of exchange controls, they must first ensure that their Chinese buyers have the import license (even if the currency of the commercial contract and payment is in RMB).
-If not, there is a case that the payment would be made by its import/export agent.
-Additionally, China does not have a database to provide financial information on unlisted companies.
-It is therefore necessary to cross-reference information on potential suppliers or customers before signing a contract.
-In any case, it is strongly recommended to work on the basis of documentary credits, or payment of substantial deposits.
+For companies without a local location that wish to trade with China, in view of the exchange control, they must first ensure that their Chinese buyers have the import licence to be carried out through their import/export agent.
+In addition, China does not have a database to provide financial information on unlisted companies.
+It is therefore necessary to cross-check the information on potential suppliers or customers before signing a contract.
+In any case, it is strongly advised to work on the basis of documentary credits, or payment of substantial down payments. (even if the currency of the commercial contract and payment is in RMB).

 Means of Payment & Banking Specificities:

-The systems for domestic bank transfers - centralized by the PBOC via the electronic system - have evolved considerablyin recent years, domestic payment has become very easy.
-A payment method (BAD in CNY, Bank Acceptance Draft) exists particularly in China, which allows companies to pay their suppliers within a maximum of 6 months after the issue of BAD.
-Companies that have received the AfDB may ask their banks to discount the AfDB if necessary.
+There is still foreign exchange control in mainland China, despite many reforms (with looser controls) initiated since 2013 by SAFE and PBOC concerning the banking system and companies registered in the various free zones.
+For international payments (in foreign currencies and/or RMB), Chinese banks must ensure this by requesting supporting documents according to the regulations promulgated by the various regulators.
+However, there is no control for domestic payments in RMB (CNY).
+Systems for domestic bank transfer - centralised by the PBOC via the electronic system - have evolved a lot in recent years and domestic payment is becoming very easy.
+A payment method (BAD in CNY, Bank Acceptance Draft) exists particularly in China, which allows companies to pay their suppliers within a maximum of 6 months after the issuance of BAD.
+Companies that have received the ADB can ask their banks to discount the ADB if needed.

-In order to receive funds by transfers in foreign currency (EUR) from France, it is no longer necessary to provide supporting documents in the case of commercial transactions.
-But the customs declaration is still required if they are in CNY.
-However, there is still a need to provide supporting documentation in the case of payments for services in any currency.
+In order to receive funds via foreign currency transfers (EUR) from France, it is no longer necessary to provide proof of receipt in the case of commercial transactions.
+But the declaration to the customs is still required if they are in CNY.
+However, it is still necessary to provide supporting documents in the case of payments for services in any currency.

-Since August 2012, the PBOC has accelerated the internationalization of the RMB.
-A series of measures has been published (including direct investment in RMB from abroad, financing in RMB abroad directly, etc.).
-The Crédit Agricole Group is equipped to make transfers and credit in RMB.
+Since August 2012, the PBOC has accelerated the internationalisation of the RMB.
+A series of measures has been published (including direct investment in RMB from abroad, RMB financing abroad directly, etc.).
+The Crédit Agricole Group is equipped to make transfers and loans in RMB.

 Fraud: